Kartik1006/Water-Quality-Prediction/README.md

 - **Multi-Target Prediction:** Forecasts 6 different water quality indicators simultaneously.
 - **Time-Series Intelligence:** Utilizes historical data lags and rolling windows to capture trends.
 - **Station-Specific Models:** The `station ID` is used as a feature to learn the unique baseline for each location.
-- **Web Interface:** A simple Flask application allows users to select a station and date to receive a forecast.
+- **Web Interface:** A simple Streamlit application allows users to select a station and date to receive a forecast.
 - **End-to-End Pipeline:** Includes data preprocessing, feature engineering, model training, and deployment scripts.

 ## Tech Stack
 - **Language:** Python 3.9+
 - **Data Science:** Pandas, NumPy, Scikit-learn
-- **Web Framework:** Flask
+- **Web Framework:** Streamlit
 - **Model Persistence:** Joblib

 ## Model Performance